 What do the three stories have in common besides the harmonica?
 What does the fairy tale have to do with the rest of the novel?
 Read ECHO to answer these questions.

 Because ECHO is four-books-in-one, it is perfect to teach students compare and contrast skills.
-This free set of organizers do not include specific questions or titles, so they may be used many ways.
+This free set of organizers does not include specific questions or titles, so they may be used in many ways.

-Students can compare and contrast different characters, settings or plots within the book ECHO.
+Students can compare and contrast different characters, settings, or plots within the book ECHO.
 They can also compare and contrast different books written by Pam Muñoz Ryan.
 For example, Esperanza Rising and Part 3 of ECHO both center around migrant workers.
-Students can even use some of the organizers to compare fictional stories to their nonfictional counterpart.
+Students can even use some of the organizers to compare fictional stories to their nonfictional counterparts.